 Let’s face it — digital marketing is all the rage these days.
-And search engine optimisation (SEO) is an integral element in this marketing domain.
+Search engine optimisation (SEO) is an integral element of this marketing domain.

-It is a crucial strategy that helps to improve the optimisation of your website so that you can reach the maximum number of people over the internet.
-Obviously, keywords and search engines play an important role in SEO, but one aspect that website owners sometimes overlook is the robots.txt file.
+It is a crucial strategy that helps improve your website’s optimisation to reach the maximum number of people on the internet.
+Keywords and search engines play an important role in SEO, but one aspect that website owners sometimes overlook is the robots.txt file.

 Now, what is so special about this little text file?
 Believe it or not, it is one of the key components that help to improve your site’s performance on search engine results pages (SERPs).